-10. Course structure and curriculum

-The course is studied in a full time or part time mode.
-Full time study will take 1 - 2 years and part time study 2 - 5 years.

-Attendance will be by a combination of two different modes:

-Midweek delivery.
-Up to 2 days a week for 13 weeks for modules which are delivered on a weekly basis.
+10.Course structure and curriculumThe course is studied in a full time or part time mode.Full time study will take 1 - 2 years and part time study 2 - 5 years.
+Full time study will take $1 - 2$ years and part time study $2 - 5$ years.
+Attendance will be by a combination of two different modes: Midweek delivery.
+Up to 2 days a week for 13 weeks for modules which delivered on a weekly basis.
 These modules will be run in parallel.
 Weekend delivery.
-Other modules will be delivered over two intensive weekends.
-These modules will be delivered consecutively with a significant gap between successive weekend-delivered modules.
-These modules will be delivered in parallel with the midweek delivered modules.

-Most of the taught modules delivered at weekends in one year will be delivered midweek the following year, and vice-versa.

-This mixed mode of delivery will allow part time students, overall, to take most of their modules at weekends because different modules will be delivered at weekends in different years.
-From our experience weekend delivery is very popular with employers.
+Other modules will be delivered over two inter weekends.
+These modules will be delivered consecutively with a significant between successive weekend-delivered modules.
+These modules will delivered in parallel with the midweek delivered modules.
+Most of the taught modules delivered at weekends in one year will be de midweek the following year, and vice-versa.
+This mixed mode of delivery will allow part time students, overall, to take most of modules at weekends because different modules will be delivered at weekend different years.
+From our experience of previous courses, this weekend delivery is popular with employers.